 Elsewhere Part II: Extremes of Beauty

 Growing up in Canada, I took a lot of things for granted: peace, education, health, plenty, hope.
 Included in these Canadian benefits is easily-accessible natural beauty.
-As a Montreal-dweller, I could touch it during forays into the Laurentians, or into the Eastern Townships (and, by extension, into Vermont: different country, same glorious mountain range).
-Living in Ottawa, a small city perched on the edge of a wild forested river, I experience natural beauty constantly.
-There is plenty more of it to be seen just by travelling in Canada; like beaches on Prince Edward Island and gigantic rolling hills in the British Columbia interior.
-But my most memorable engagements with extreme beauty were in two of the extremes of the country: Vancouver Island and Newfoundland.
+There is plenty of it to be seen just by travelling in Canada, but my most memorable engagements with extreme beauty were in two of the extremes of the country: Vancouver Island and Newfoundland.

 In August 1975, my parents, siblings, and I travelled by train to see relatives on the West Coast.
 There, of course, natural beauty is everywhere.

 Two of the weeks were spent on my grandmother's piece of land in Mud Bay, beside the Strait of Georgia near Courtenay, on Vancouver Island.

 |1975 Mud Bay at low tide|

 An aunt and uncle and four cousins lived on the same property as Grandma, and we had brought a Vancouver cousin with us, so 14 of made the trip.
 To get there, the cousins all piled into the back of Uncle Johnny’s pickup truck, and the adults distributed themselves among the truck cab, the small car, and Grandma’s little red Volkswagen beetle.
 Riding around Vancouver Island in the back of a pickup truck is one of my best childhood memories...and one that I would never let my own children do!
 I’m very glad I got to do it; I’m also very glad we all survived.